stijn-dejongh/lovecraft_public_domain/manuscript/the_tomb.md

 lost in the struggle on that night of horrors.
 The strange things of the past which I learnt during those nocturnal meetings with the dead he dismisses as the fruits of my lifelong and omnivorous browsing amongst the ancient volumes of the family library.
 Had it not been for my old servant Hiram, I should have by this time become quite convinced of my madness.

 But Hiram, loyal to the last, has held faith in me, and has done that which impels me to make public at least a part of my story.
 A week ago he burst open the lock which chains the door of the tomb perpetually ajar, and descended with a lantern into the murky depths.
-On a slab in an alcove he found an old but empty coffin whose tarnished plate bears the single word  "Jervas ".
+On a slab in an alcove he found an old but empty coffin whose tarnished plate bears the single word _"Jervas"_.
 In that coffin and in that vault they have promised me I shall be buried.

+[^1]: _"That at least in death I may rest in peaceful quarters"_, or: _"That in death I may at least rest in peaceful quarters"_